Light pollution: Effect on astronomy

 Astronomy is very sensitive to light pollution.
 The night sky viewed from a city bears no resemblance to what can be seen from dark skies.
 Skyglow (the scattering of light in the atmosphere at night) reduces the contrast between stars and galaxies and the sky itself, making it much harder to see fainter objects.
 This is one factor that has caused newer telescopes to be built in increasingly remote areas.

 Even at apparent clear night skies, there can be a lot of stray light that becomes visible at longer exposure times in astrophotography.
-By means of software, the stray light can be reduced, but at the same time, object detail will be lost in the image.
+By means of software, the stray light can be reduced, but at the same time, object detail could be lost in the image.
 The following picture of the area around the Pinwheel Galaxy (Messier 101) with the apparent magnitude of 7.5m with all stars down to an apparent magnitude of 10m was taken in Berlin in a direction close to the zenith with a fast lens (f-number 1.2) and an exposure time of five seconds at an exposure index of ISO 12800:

 Some astronomers use narrow-band "nebula filters", which allow only specific wavelengths of light commonly seen in nebulae, or broad-band "light pollution filters", which are designed to reduce (but not eliminate) the effects of light pollution by filtering out spectral lines commonly emitted by sodium- and mercury-vapor lamps, thus enhancing contrast and improving the view of dim objects such as galaxies and nebulae.
 Unfortunately, these light pollution reduction (LPR) filters are not a cure for light pollution.
 LPR filters reduce the brightness of the object under study and this limits the use of higher magnifications.
 LPR filters work by blocking light of certain wavelengths, which alters the color of the object, often creating a pronounced green cast.
 Furthermore, LPR filters work only on certain object types (mainly emission nebulae) and are of little use on galaxies and stars.
 No filter can match the effectiveness of a dark sky for visual or photographic purposes.